 And because of this, Jiu-Jitsu can help you make some of the best friends you'll ever have.

 I'm 47 years old.
 I can't deadlift without hurting my back anymore.
 I can't squat without hurting my knees.
 I can't bench press without hurting my shoulders.
 But I've been doing Jiu-Jitsu for over 20 years, and I can still mix it up with the young bucks.
 I've known folks who've done it in their 60's.
 Helio Gracie did it in his 90's.
 If we can do it, so can you.

 Some people say that Jiu-Jitsu is like physical chess.
 I say chess is mental Jiu-Jitsu!

 It's like a big, life sized video game.
 Complete with different levels and boss fights.

 It's a game where knowledge truly is power.
 Where the more you know, the better you're able to handle the upper levels.
 But it's like a game that's actually good for you.
 And you're having so much fun playing this game that you don't even realize that you're burning calories, getting stronger, learning self defense, and reaping all the other benefits that come with playing this game.

 Bottom line is, I could talk your ear off for hours about all the benefits that Jiu-Jitsu delivers.
 But if you're looking to get fit, learn self defense, make friends, improve every aspect of your life, and have so much fun in the process that you'll forget why you joined in the first place, you need to be taking Jiu-Jitsu Classes!

-Thanks for your interest.
-We'll be reaching out to you soon to help you get started!
+We'll be reaching out to you soon to get you started!